NTU-DSAI/DSAI-Projects/README.md

 ### Pull Requests

 Please submit the links to your project by forking the repository and adding your changes in as few commits as possible.
-Please follow the structure in the sample directory.
+Please follow the structure in the sample directory. **Pull requests that do not follow these instructions will not be accepted.**

 ### Branch Naming